tgalarneau/bms/README.md

   data_type = "float"
   csv_tag_columns = ["meter"]

 That's it, now just need to open Grafana via urls used.
+If data doesn't appear on dashboards, can launch Telegraf with --debug option, to make it print out more information about errors in processing of data.